goAuD/ScamWard/incidents/incident_report_notion-stripe_verification_sms_2025_08_23.md

 - GDPR privacy request filed with Notion.
 - Notion account password changed.
 - 2FA enabled on Notion account.
 - SMS screenshot shared with Stripe for investigation.
+- Final responses documented from both vendors.

 ## Resolution

 **Stripe:** Confirmed the existence of a Stripe Link account tied to the email address due to an Elevenlabs.io transaction.
 Explained why SMS codes were sent, and provided mitigation/deletion options.
 Handled with transparency and diligence.

-**Notion:** Login update on 2025-08-23 removed the verification field and SMS behavior ceased, but no official root cause or acknowledgment provided.
-Case remains open.
+**Notion:** Confirmed no phone number on file and attributed the behavior to Stripe.
+Deleted number from ticket for privacy reasons.
+Login update removed verification field and SMS behavior ceased, but no root cause acknowledged.
+Case formally closed.

-It is likely that the reporting of this incident contributed directly to the vendors’ rapid actions (Stripe clarification, Notion silent patch).
+It is likely that the reporting of this incident contributed directly to the vendors’ rapid actions (Stripe clarification, Notion silent remediation).

 ## Community Reports